javelit/docs/content/get-started/fundamentals/tutorials/create-a-multi-page-app.md

 ## Create the pages

 Now let's create the two page classes.
-Each page is a separate Java class with a `main()` method.
+Each page is a separate Java class with an `app` method.

 ### Classification Page